GRANT APPLICATIONS ACCEPTED FROM SEPTEMBER 1 THROUGH NOVEMBER 15 EACH YEAR

 East Woods Intermediate School- $2,000 to beautify the school campus as above the north side of the cafeteria.

-Friends of Hudson Parks- $4,750 to keep Newley arrived invasive plants at the Hudson Springs Park from developing and spreading into a smothering monoculture that would kill spring plants and keep native understory bushes and small trees from developing underneath the mature forest canopy.
+Friends of Hudson Parks-$4,750 to keep recent arrivals of invasive plants at the Hudson Springs Park from developing and spreading into a smothering monoculture that would kill spring plants and keep native understory bushes and small trees from developing underneath the mature forest canopy.

 Friends of Hudson Springs Parks- $5,000 to remove invasive species at three Hudson Springs Park locations so that native bushes and trees will now be given a chance to establish and create high quality habitat for pollinators and native birds.

-Go Green Go- $360 to support a litter remove program through plugging.
-Blogging refers to the activity of picking up trash while jogging.
-Three blogging events will be planned in Hudson in 2023.
+Go Green Go- $360 to support a litter remove program through plogging.
+Plogging refers to the activity of picking up trash while jogging.
+Three plogging events will be planned in Hudson in 2023.

 McDowell Early Learning Center- $2,500 to install an outdoor sensory garden that will address all five senses and will provide a sensory experience for these young learners with a special focus on students with disabilities that affect senses.